ishika1727/Nutricate/README.md

 etc. when suitable, just as personal satisfaction, are basic to survey the requirement for changes in treatment and to guarantee effective results.
+## Upcoming feature:
+Take input of vitamin/mineral to be searched using placards.

 ## Admin:
 (Ishika Dubey)(https://github.com/ishika1727)